espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 Normal IEEE 802.3 compliant Ethernet frames are between 64 and 1518 bytes in length.
 They are made up of five or six different fields: a destination MAC address (DA), a source MAC address (SA), a type/length field, a data payload, an optional padding field and a Cyclic Redundancy Check (CRC).
 Additionally, when transmitted on the Ethernet medium, a 7-byte preamble field and Start-of-Frame (SOF) delimiter byte are appended to the beginning of the Ethernet packet.

-Thus the traffic on the twist-pair cabling will appear as shown below:
+Thus the traffic on the twist-pair cabling appears as shown below:

 .. rackdiag:: ../../../_static/diagrams/ethernet/data_frame_format.diag
     :caption: Ethernet Data Frame Format